-Despite the COVID pandemic and the lack of banking facilities due to several large fallouts in the trade finance space by major players, activities for the company continue unabated with the company turnover recording US$228m with a profit of US$3.35m.
+Despite the COVID pandemic and the lack of support from the banking facilities due to several large fallouts in the trade financing space, activities for the company continue unabated with the company turnover recording US$228m with a profit of US$3.35m.

 With the company moving into physical commodity/energy trading, several key experienced staff were hired to support the business.
 Paid up capital of the company rose to US$3M from US$1.34M.

 This year saw the company turnover rise to US$228M against a total income of US$1.9M.

 Even though the company started as a commodity trading firm, more than 95% of trades were in the oil and gas sector and covered products across the barrels from crude to fuel and base oil.

 In 2016, NW Corporation was established with a fierce intent to hit our company and financial goals and turn a profit quickly.

 Playing Our Part to Contributing To Singapore’s Economy